Slavic Carnival: Kurentovanje in Slovenia

-Kurentovanje is one of Slovenia's most popular and ethnologically significant carnival events.
-This 10-day rite of spring and fertility is celebrated on Shrove Sunday in Ptuj, the oldest documented city in the region, and draws around 10,000 participants each year.
+Kurentovanje is one of Slovenia's most popular and ethnologically significant Carnival events.
+The ten-day rite of spring and fertility is celebrated on Shrove Sunday in Ptuj and draws around 10,000 participants each year.

 Its main figure, known as Kurent or Korent, was seen as an extravagant god of unrestrained pleasure and hedonism in early Slavic customs.
-In today's festival, groups of kurents or kurenti wear traditional sheepskin garments while holding wooden clubs with hedgehog skins attached called ježevke, the noise of which is believed to "chase away winter".
-In this way, the presence of kurenti announces the end of winter and beginning of spring.
-Being a kurent was at first a privilege offered only to unmarried men, but today, married men, children and women are also invited to wear the outfit.
+In today's festival, groups of kurents, or kurenti, wear traditional sheepskin garments while holding wooden clubs with hedgehog skins attached, called ježevke, the noise from which is believed to "chase away winter".
+In this way, the presence of kurenti announces the end of winter and the beginning of spring.
+Being a kurent was originally a privilege offered only to unmarried men, but today, married men, children, and women are also invited to wear the outfit.

+As the host of Kurentovanje, the town of Ptuj was admitted into the Federation of European Carnival Cities in 1991.
 In 2010, the 50th anniversary of the first organized instance of this festival was celebrated.
-As the host of the festival, the town of Ptuj was admitted into the European Federation of Carnival Cities in 1991.